"Reading is the gateway skill that makes all other learning possible."

 Chapter Books for Africa and Black History

-These chapter books are just the right length for our lower elementary reader, and the stories keep kids engaged as they explore famous Black leaders in history.
+These chapter books are just the right length for our lower elementary readers, and the stories keep kids engaged as they explore famous Black leaders in history.

 Graphic Novel